coreos/coreos-cloudinit/Documentation/cloud-config.md

 ## `ssh_authorized_keys`

-Provided public SSH keys will be authorized for the `core` user.
+The `ssh_authorized_keys` option adds public SSH keys which will be authorized for the `core` user.

 The keys will be named "coreos-cloudinit" by default.
-Override this with the `--ssh-key-name` flag when calling `coreos-cloudinit`.
+Override this by using the `--ssh-key-name` flag when calling `coreos-cloudinit`.

 ```
 #cloud-config